 where <name-of-the-file.vmdk>

-Note: You need to run this command from each host that can see the datastore, because the .vmx file is locked on all hosts except the one on which it is running.
+Note: This command needs to be run from each host that can see the datastore, because the .vmx file is locked on all hosts except the one on which it is running.

-- After you have located the virtual machine which has mounted the .vmdk, remove it.
+- After locating the virtual machine which has mounted the .vmdk, remove it.
 Select that virtual machine and go to Edit Settings > Hard Disk > Remove.

-After you have removed the .vmdk file from the backup virtual machine, you can delete the file using normal methods.
+After the .vmdk file has been removed from the backup virtual machine, the file using normal methods can be deleted.

 NOTE: Before deleting the VM/VMDK.
-Make sure the VM or VMDK which you are deleting is not part of backup or added to proxy server.
+Make sure the VM or VMDK which is being deleted is not part of backup or added to proxy server.